erikw/nestedtext-ruby/README.md

 See the [language introduction](https://nestedtext.org/en/latest/basic_syntax.html) for more details.

 # Usage
-The full documentation can be found at [TODO](TODO).
+The full API documentation can be found at [**rubydocs.info**](https://www.rubydoc.info/gems/nestedtext/).
 A minimal & fully working example of a project using this library can be found at [erikw/nestedtext-ruby-test](https://github.com/erikw/nestedtext-ruby-test).

 ## Decoding (reading NT)
 This is how you can decode NestedText from a string or directly from a file (`*.nt`) to Ruby object instances: